 While roleplaying games aren’t “real”, their improvised and collaborative nature means it’s hard to predict what topics, themes and situations will come up during play.
 It’s important that all players can trust each other, and know they can speak up if something’s not okay and be treated respectfully.
 We all need to think about each other’s wellbeing and comfort at the table, but it’s not always clear how to do this safely, especially when starting out.
 This is where safety tools can be useful; most are for use before and during play, and help us to think about what we’re doing in our fiction, and at our tables.

-For a broader toolkit and advice, I recommend Lauren Bryant-Monk and Kienna Shaw’s TTRPG Safety Toolkit, which can be found on Google Drive via bit.ly/ttrpgsafetytoolkit
+For a broader toolkit and advice, I recommend Lauren Bryant-Monk and Kienna Shaw’s TTRPG Safety Toolkit, which can be found on Google Drive via bit.ly/ttrpgsafetytoolkit.

 • Checklists – a list of stuff that could conceivably come up in a game that players can decide if they want or not.
 This is a good starting point for first time roleplayers who might not have thought about these kinds of things before.
 Monty Cook Games’ free booklet Consent in Gaming includes a sample checklist; I also really like this online Google Docs checklist by Lauren Bryant-Monk.